HumanSignal/label-studio-converter/README.md

 **Note for Cloud Storages**
   * Use `--image-root-url` to make correct prefixes for task URLs, e.g. `--image-root-url s3://my-bucket/yolo/datasets/one`.
-  * Add a new Cloud Storage in the Project Settings with the corresponding bucket and prefix.
+  * [Add a new Cloud Storage](https://labelstud.io/guide/storage) in the project settings with the corresponding bucket and prefix.

 **Help command**